 MY BOOK ABOUT FROSTLINE KITS IS NOW AVAILABLE.
-ITS 62 COLOR, 8x10 PAGES PROUDLY DISPLAY THE CLASSIC FROSTLINE GEAR; THERE IS A FORWARD BY THE FOUNDER OF FROSTLINE, AND ALSO MANY FUN GEAR REPORTS FROM LONG-TIME USERS.
+ITS 65 COLOR, 8x10 PAGES PROUDLY DISPLAY THE CLASSIC FROSTLINE GEAR; THERE IS A FORWARD BY THE FOUNDER OF FROSTLINE, AND ALSO MANY FUN GEAR REPORTS FROM LONG-TIME USERS.
 The Frostline book was first released as a soft-bound book, and more recently is also available as a hard-bound book that looks extremely presentable as a gift item.
-The little box below is called a "Banner."
-Please click on the little picture; this will take you to my publisher, where you can order the book, or see a free 15-page book preview...
+Please click on the Badge below, which will take you to my publisher Blurb Books, where you can order the book, or see a free 15-page book preview...
 Alternatively, you can contact me directly and purchase an autographed copy for somewhere between 10% and 25% higher price.
 Click for a Book Review.

 Please Note: All Material on this page, and in all my "History of Gear" webpages, is copyrighted, and no usage of my material is permitted unless explicit permission is granted by me, Bruce B. Johnson, owner of OregonPhotos.com.
 Sources used to develop this material include interviews with Frostline founder Dale Johnson and also an interview with the Frostline owners who took over circa 1983.
 I've also spoken with many ex-customers and some of the contract sewers that Frostline used.
 I myself visited the Frostline store in the Portland, Oregon metro area in the later 70s.
 I welcome readers contacting me (firstname.lastname@example.org) with information, pictures or stories about Frostline Gear, or any other of the classic outdoor companies.